deniselandini/Interactive-Graphics/Homework1/README.md

 ## 🙋 Info

-for any doubt or clarification contact me on:

--   send me an email at: landini.1938388@studenti.uniroma1.it
+You can contatc me by sending me an email at: landini.1938388@studenti.uniroma1.it